RuodanL/fixation_probability/notebooks/data/figure5/README.md

 The following Python codes are included:

-- bd-on-hypergraph.py -- to simulate the birth-death process on an arbitrary connected hypergraph under model 1.
+- bd-on-hypergraph.py -- to simulate the birth-death process on an arbitrary connected hypergraph under model 1 and get the fixation probability of a single mutant for each fitness value of $r$.
-- bd-on-one-mode-projection.py -- to simulate the birth-death process on the weighted one-mode projection of an arbitrary connected hypergraph.
+- bd-on-one-mode-projection.py -- to simulate the birth-death process on the weighted one-mode projection of an arbitrary connected hypergraph and get the fixation probability of a single mutant for each fitness value of $r$.

 Here we provide an artificial hypergraph data as an example: